-An exciting new cinema and five restaurant development is lined up for Doncaster's Civic and Cultural Quarter.
+An exciting new six screen cinema and five restaurant development is lined up for Doncaster's Civic and Cultural Quarter.
 Located next to Cast it will frame Sir Nigel Gresley Square and provide additional attractions to draw people into the Waterdale area.
 The plan is part of the overarching Urban Centre Masterplan which is rejuvenating Doncaster's town centre.

 Work started on this £8.5 million project in March 2019 and the doors will be open in spring 2020.

 The impressive cinema and restaurant development is an important piece of the jigsaw in the Civic and Cultural Quarter.
 It is also part of the wider Urban Centre Masterplan which is seeing numerous major projects get underway to revitalise Doncaster's town centre and make it a highly attractive place to live, visit, work and invest in.